 - Change your bedsheets, because you’ll be too tired to do that when you’re back

-There you go – your ‘what if’ syndrome is now cured!
-If you’ve read all 30 items in this list and actually made sure to follow them, you should be all set to depart on your long-awaited trip.
+There you go – your ‘what if’ syndrome has been cured!
+If you’ve read all 30 items in this list and made sure to follow them, you should be all set to depart on your long-awaited trip.

-Still need more tips for your vacation?
-Check out these 75 packing tips for international travel, so you make the most out of your luggage.
+Are you searching for more tips for your vacation?
+Check out these 80 packing tips for international travel to make the most out of your luggage.